Home PageBlog › Cost of Dog Training by State

 Dog training can take weeks or months

 We used 48 hours of training as the baseline to estimate hourly rates to make them comparable, but each trainer and each program have varying durations.
+This number is based on an average of select programs from reliable trainers across the country.

 Some dog trainers offer a basic package that involves around 4 sessions of basic training and 2–4 sessions of more advanced training, with the following sessions priced on a per-session basis (anywhere from $50 to $100/hour).
 These sessions are spread over the course of weeks or months, taking anywhere between 9 months and 2 years, depending on the skill level the dog will get and how old the dog is when starting the training.
-Cascade Service Dogs in Washington (state) estimate that self-training your dog takes around 9–12 months.
-Programs that only last a few weeks usually only provide basic training, which doesn’t guarantee that the dog will pass a public access test.
-Read more on the public access test here.

-For example, Faithfully K9 in Colorado charges a flat $85/session or free for Active Duty and Veterans, but as a nonprofit, they acknowledge that this covers only half the cost of the training and that the total cost (to them) comes out to $10,000 per dog.
-Other trainers specify a total duration for the whole training (for example, 8 weeks), or they recommend a certain number of training hours for you and your dog (usually several hundred hours if done entirely at home).
-Take Certified Canine Services in New York, for example — they start with a 6-week basic service dog program before moving on to task training, which is more individualized and tailored to your specific dog.
+Example 2: Faithfully K9 in Colorado charges a flat $85/session or free for Active Duty and Veterans, but as a nonprofit, they acknowledge that this covers only half the cost of the training and that the total cost (to them) comes out to $10,000 per dog.
+Other trainers specify a total duration for the whole training (for example, 8 weeks) or recommend a certain number of training hours for you and your dog (usually several hundred hours if done entirely at home).

 Many trainers don’t list their prices publicly (and prices vary by dog)